This article discusses automatically scoring film analysis essays. Here are links to other automated evaluations on the Virtual Writing Tutor.

 Turning to possibilities and evidence for my hypothesis that automatic scoring and feedback could help students become better writers and help teachers evaluate essays, here is what I have observed and what I have read.

-- Teachers take two weeks to provide feedback on a first draft.
+At my college, we see students once a week, and teachers regularly take two weeks to provide feedback on a first draft.
 The VWT takes two seconds.
+That’s 20,160 minutes versus 2 minutes, which is a million times faster.

-- Teachers limit the number of essays students write because of the impact of corrections on the teacher’s workload, Necessity has made us put time-resource limitations ahead of the pedagogical goal of maximizing meaningful practice with a focus on form.
+Teachers limit the number of essays students write because of the impact of corrections on the teacher’s workload.
+With 150 student essays to grade, if a teacher spends just 10 minutes grading an essay, one essay assignment adds 25 hours of non-stop grading and correction work to a teacher’s workload.
+Necessity has made us put time-resource limitations ahead of the pedagogical goal of maximizing meaningful practice with a focus on form.
 In other words, there are not enough teachers to provide all of the feedback students require (Monaghan & Bridgeman, 2004).

-All that said, I think that there is evidence that a free source of computerized formative feedback available 24 hours a day online is likely to help students improve their writing and their self-assessments of their writing.
+All that said, I think that there is evidence that a fast and free source of computerized formative feedback available online 24 hours a day is likely to help students improve their writing and their self-assessments of their writing.

-I remain reasonable optimistic that the Virtual Writing Tutor can, in time, score essays and provide helpful formative feedback.
-One reason for my optimism is due to a text message that Frank Bonkowski sent me recently to tell me about his experience using automated feedback on essays with a group of students earlier in the day.
+One reason for my optimism is anecdotal but encouraging nonetheless.
+Frank Bonkowski recently sent me a text message about his experience using the VWT’s automated scoring system with a group of his students earlier in the day.
 Here is what he wrote.

 A super-motivated girl visited the VWT 3x today for feedback on her film analysis essay.
 She went from 40% to 56% to 88%.
 She was super happy.
 Me, too.Text message from Frank